On the difference between the volatility swap strike and the zero vanna implied volatility: Introduction

-While the aforementioned papers establish relationships between volatility derivatives and the ATM implied volatility, a different approach to non-parametric pricing of volatility swaps has been put forth by Rolloos and Arslan (2017).
+While the aforementioned papers establish relationships between volatility derivatives and the ATM implied volatility, a different approach to model free approximate pricing of volatility swaps has been put forth by Rolloos and Arslan (2017).
 Using only the generalised Hull-White formula and Taylor expansions, they show that the volatility swap strike is approximately equal to the implied volatility at the strike where the Black-Scholes vanna of a vanilla option is zero.
 Like the Carr-Lee approximation, the Rolloos-Arslan approximation is to a large extent immune to correlation to first order.
-Furthermore, although their two approximations are not equal, numerical tests thus far have shown that both are of comparable accuracy.
+Furthermore, although the two are not equal, numerical tests thus far have shown that both are of comparable accuracy.

-A pleasing feature of the zero vanna implied volatility approximation is that it is not only intuitive and easy to implement, but also lends itself to rigorous quantification of the error between the true volatility swap price and the zero vanna implied volatility.
-This paper extends the model of Rolloos and Arslan (2017) to general fractional volatility models and provides the rigorous relationship between the zero vanna implied volatility and the volatility swap strike.
-We show that in the uncorrelated case the zero vanna implied volatility does not coincide with the volatility swap strike even though the approximation is very accurate.
-Furthermore, in the correlated case we prove that the first order of $\rho$ is not immunised completely.
-However, numerical examples show that the zero vanna implied volatility is a better approximation for the volatility swap strike than both the ATM implied volatility and the approximation formula of Al\`{o}s and Shiraya (2019) for the cases we consider in this paper.
+In addition to being intuitive and straightforward to implement, another feature of the zero vanna implied volatility approximation is that it lends itself to rigorous quantification of the error between the true volatility swap price and the zero vanna implied volatility.
+This paper extends Rolloos and Arslan (2017) to general fractional volatility models and provides the rigorous relationship between the zero vanna implied volatility and the volatility swap strike for both the uncorrelated and correlated case.
+We show that the zero vanna implied volatility is a better approximation for the volatility swap strike than both the ATM implied volatility and the approximation formula of Al\`{o}s and Shiraya (2019) for the cases we consider in this paper.

 The paper is organised as follows.
 In Section 2 we introduce the relevant concepts and establish notation.
-Section 3 is devoted to deriving exact expression for the difference between the volatility swap strike and the zero vanna implied volatility for the zero correlation case.
-This result is generalised in Section 4 to the case when correlation deviates from zero.
-In Section 5 numerical examples are presented for various values of the Hurst parameter.
-Section 6 contains concluding remarks.
+Section 3 is devoted to deriving exact expressions for the difference between the volatility swap strike and the zero vanna implied volatility as well as the short time limit of the errors.
+Due to their length, all proofs of propositions and theorems in Section 3 have been placed in Appendix \ref{appendix2}.
+In Section 4 numerical examples are presented for a rough Bergomi model with various values of the Hurst parameter.
+Section 5 contains concluding remarks.